christoph-v/spark/soma/soma/README.md

 Simple OwnCloud Based Management of Associations

 ## Short Description
-SOMA tries to implement soma Web based tool(s) for the administration of small, closed groups of people (e.g. small private associations).
+SOMA tries to implement some Web based tool(s) for the administration of small, closed groups of people (e.g. small private associations).

 In a first approach, those tools shall be based on VPNs (one VPN per